fsmosca/games/README.md

 # Game
-A collection of over the board classical chess games.
+This is a collection of over the board classical chess games.
+The games in the pgn files can be found under the pgn folder.

 ## Cleaning process